mikenguyen13/data_analysis/24-synthetic-control.Rmd

 -   the bias bound depends on close fit, which is controlled by the ratio between $\epsilon_{it}$ (transitory shock) and $T_0$ (the number of pre-treatment periods).
 In other words, you should have good fit for $Y_{1t}$ for pre-treatment period (i.e., $T_0$ should be large while small variance in $\epsilon_{it}$)

--   When you have poor fit, you have to use bias correction version of the syntehtic control.
+-   When you have poor fit, you have to use bias correction version of the synthetic control.
 See [@arkhangelsky2019; @abadie2021][@ben2020varying]

 -   Overfitting can be the result of small $T_0$ (the number of pre-treatment periods), large $J$ (the number of units in the donor pool), and large $\epsilon_{it}$ (noise)